xarantolus/upduck/README.md

 Command-line flags:
   -dir string
         Directory that should be served (default ".")
   -disallow-listings
-    	Don't show directory listings
-  -email string
+        Disable directory listings and downloads -email string
         Email sent to LetsEncrypt for certificate registration -p int
         HTTP server port (default 8080)
   -save
         Save the given command line arguments to a config file located in your home directory -site string
         Your duckdns.org subdomain name, e.g. "test" for test.duckdns.org
   -sp int
         HTTPS server port (default 443)
   -token string
         The token you get from duckdns.org

 Examples:
   Start a simple HTTP server on the default port:

     > upduck

   Start a simple HTTP server on port 2020 that doesn't show directory listings: